telerik/blazor-docs/knowledge-base/datepicker-popup-resizing.md

 ### Use the PopupWidth parameter

 You can control the popup width for the DatePicker by using the `PopupWidth` parameter that the components exposes.
-You can set it in `pixels` or any other valid CSS dimensions to fit the content of the dropdown.
+You can set it in `pixels` or any other valid CSS dimensions to fit the content of the popup.

 ````CSHTML